Pablolo/project-portfolio/README.md

 ## Introduction

 This website includes all the online projects I have created over time.
+You can visit it live [here.](https://www.portfolio.olondriz.com)

+## Pages

-It has 3 pages:
+Right now, it has 3 pages:

 1. Home
 2. Projects
 3. Contact

+## HTML Sections

 Their main sections in HTML are: